jiyong-park/jiyong-park.github.io/_pages/research.md

 	3. **Park, J.**, Cho, D., Lee, J.K. and Lee, B., 2019.
 “The Economics of Cybercrime: The Role of Broadband and Socioeconomic Status,” *ACM Transactions on Management Information Systems* (10:4), pp.1-23. [[PAPER][TMIS21-1]]

 3. Business Value of IS/IT
 	1. **Park, J.**, Son, Y., and Angst, C., 2022.
-“Value of Centralized IT in Building Resilience During Crises: Evidence from U.S. Higher Education’s Transition to Emergency Remote Teaching,” ***MIS Quarterly***, conditionally accepted.
+“Value of Centralized IT in Building Resilience During Crises: Evidence from U.S. Higher Education’s Transition to Emergency Remote Teaching,” ***MIS Quarterly***, forthcoming.
 		* Special Issue on "Digital Resilience"
 	2. Gong, F., **Park, J.**, and Cao, Y., 2022.
 “The Impact of IT Spillovers on Technical Efficiency: The Role of IT Intensity and Supply Chain Relationships,” *Information & Management* (59:2), pp.103589. [[PAPER][I&M21-1]]